ibm-cloud-docs/openshift/openshift_cluster_access.md

         ibmcloud login --apikey <API_key>
         ```
         {: pre}
     2. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
-For version 4.3 clusters, include the `--admin` flag.
         ```
         ibmcloud oc cluster config -c <cluster_name_or_ID>
         ```